A married couple of museum designers try to work in an intolerant culture

 Joanna and Ev have been partners for ten years--in business and in love--when one of the only women in government in the Middle East invites their firm to design a children's museum in Riyadh.
 Jo sees a chance to solidify her reputation in the design world, and help Saudi girls along the way, in the venture.
 Her husband, however, has no desire to work in a vigorously policed society; he prefers to remain in his workshop, fashioning gadgets for museum displays.
 But Ev accedes to Jo's wishes.
 The process of bidding on the job soon throws their home office into chaos and challenges long-held assumptions about the value of their work--and marriage.
 If they get the job, will their partnership survive the strain?

-Click to order in paperback, e-book, or audio book
+Click below to order in paperback or e-book

 Reviews: